thelovesmith/Learn-Github/README.md

 1. Once you've created the repo, you'll be taken to repo page
 1. In the "Quick setup" section, copy and paste the https url
+1. Let's create a directory inside the directory you're using today called `github-practice`
-1. Go to a suitable location in the terminal (let's do `~/dev/`) and type `git clone ` and paste the https url (e.g.`git clone https://github.com/mahuntington/asdfasdf.git`)
+1. Once created, go ahead and `cd` into it, and type `git clone ` then paste the https url (e.g.`git clone https://github.com/GA-Dallas/Learn-Github.git`)
-1. You may need to enter your github password
+1. You may need to enter your github username and password

 ##  Stage Files

+Now, we're going to talk about staging, this is the action we take before we commit our changes to the repository.

-Once you've finished making changes for the moment, it's time to tell git which files need to have their changes logged
+In other words, once you've finished making changes, we can tell git which files need to have their changes logged

+Here's some ways we can stage our changes...

 - `git add specific_file.txt` will log all changes to the file specific_file.text
 - `git add .` will log the changes to all files in the current working directory